 Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at our desks.

 It is safe to say that in a typical working week, we end up spending at least 1/3rd of our time on office desks.
 And that’s a lot!

 Sure, team collaboration tools like Chanty help improve productivity and business communication.
-But the ambiance and decor of a desk space play a crucial role in productivity too.
+But the ambiance and desk decor play a crucial role in productivity too.

 According to research by Techtoday, office spaces that introduced green plants and let sunlight in improved the productivity of employees by up to 6 percent and enhanced creativity by 15 percent.

 In this article, we discuss desk decor ideas to turn your workplace from drab to fab.
 Particularly if you are going through employee burnout — a change in the desk decor can do wonders for your workspace.

 Introduce living plants for desk decor

 Photo by Slava Keyzman on Unplash

 Introducing living plants to a workspace can reduce stress and enhance the sense of well-being.
 It’s not feasible to get a bouquet of flowers every day, but a pop of green would be just perfect.
 A trio of succulents for example is a good pick because not only are they inexpensive but also low-maintenance.

 Here’s a list of a few more plants— Devil’s Ivy (also called pothos which is an evergreen vine); Aglaonema (also called aglos); Ficus Benjamina (also called weeping fig); Bromeliads; Philodendron; Peace lily; Dracaena; Sanseveria and — of course— Cacti.